How to Effectively Use Videos in the ESL Classroom

 This **structured** approach ensures that students are prepared for the **video**, focused during the viewing, and given opportunities to apply what they have learned afterwards.

-The primary goal of this stage is to prepare students for what they are about to see and hear.
-This involves activating their prior knowledge (or "schema") on the topic and pre-teaching any essential language they will need to understand the video.
-By doing this groundwork, the teacher reduces the cognitive load students will experience during the viewing, freeing up their mental resources to focus on comprehension.- a.
-Prediction: Show students the video title, a thumbnail, or a single still image and ask them to predict what the video will be about.
-This sparks curiosity and sets a purpose for watching.
+* **Stage 1: Pre-Watching Activities**<br>The primary goal of this stage is to prepare students for what they are about to see and hear.
+This involves activating their prior knowledge (or "schema") on the topic and pre-teaching any essential language they will need to **understand** the **video**.
+By doing this groundwork, the **teacher** reduces the cognitive load students will experience during the viewing, freeing up their mental resources to focus on **comprehension**.

-The purpose of this stage is to maintain active engagement and provide a clear focus for viewing.
-Without a specific task, students may watch passively or become distracted.
+The purpose of this stage is to maintain active **engagement** and provide a **clear** focus for viewing.
+Without a specific **task**, students may **watch** passively or become distracted.
 It is crucial that these tasks are simple and do not require so much reading or writing that they detract from the act of watching itself.
-Viewing is often broken into two or more phases.- a.
-First Viewing (Gist/Global Understanding): The initial viewing should focus on the main idea or overall picture.
-The task should be broad and achievable.
-Common activities include confirming predictions made in the pre-watching stage, answering one or two simple true/false or multiple-choice questions about the main event or message, or identifying the overall mood of the video (e.g., happy, serious, funny).
+Viewing is often broken into two or more phases.

-This is the most critical stage for language acquisition, as it moves students from receptive skills (listening and viewing) to productive skills (speaking and writing).
-The video now serves as a springboard for communication, allowing students to use the language, ideas, and content they have just absorbed.
-These activities are excellent for improving speaking fluency and can be combined with debate activities for advanced learners.- a.
-Discussion and Debate: Engage students in small group or whole-class discussions about the video's themes, characters, or message.
+This is the most critical stage for language acquisition, as it moves students from receptive skills (**listening** and viewing) to productive skills (**speaking** and writing).
+The **video** now serves as a springboard for communication, allowing students to use the language, ideas, and content they have just absorbed.
+These activities are excellent for [improving speaking fluency](/blog/activities-to-improve-speaking-fluency-in-esl) and can be combined with [debate activities for advanced learners](/blog/using-debates-to-develop-critical-thinking-and-speaking-skills-in-advanced-esl-classes).

 B. What are the best video activities for ESL learners?